drosseau/degob/README.md

 ## TODO

 - Printing stylized output isn't complete yet.
-- `display.go` and `type.go` are a mess
-- Some tests are old and no longer passing
-- Streaming no go still
 - A lot more testing
 - Documentation
 - Errors maybe could be handled better and I haven't tested if the byte count on error is correct or not yet